-Letter from the Director of MSCVC Daniel V. Smith
+Letter from the Director of MSCVCDaniel V. Smith

-January 16, 2024
+January 8, 2025

-As the Director of the Department of Transportation and Public Facilities (DOT&PF), Division of Measurement Standards and Commercial Vehicle Compliance (MSCVC), it is my pleasure to present the 2023 MSCVC Annual Report.
+As the Director of the Department of Transportation and Public Facilities (DOT&PF), Division of Measurement Standards and Commercial Vehicle Compliance (MSCVC), it is my pleasure to present the 2024 MSCVC Annual Report.
 In the following pages you will see ways that MSCVC leverages resources and maximizes efforts to support our mission to enhance motoring public safety, preserve public infrastructure, and assure marketplace confidence and equitable trade.
-Our success would not be possible without the outstanding cooperation of our government, industry partners, and the professionalism of Department personnel who are entrusted with the responsibility to promote safety and market confidence on a daily basis.
+Our success would not be possible without the outstanding cooperation of our government, industry partners, and the professionalism of department personnel who are entrusted with the responsibility to promote safety and market confidence on a daily basis.
 MSCVC consists of three main sections: Measurement Standards, Commercial Vehicle Compliance, and Permits.

 Measurement Standards (MS) team members work to ensure a level playing field for the residents and businesses operating in the State of Alaska.
 Weights & Measures Inspectors provide testing and inspection of all weighing and measuring devices used in commerce.
-Dedicated team members not only enforce statutes and regulations, but provide education to device owners.
+Dedicated team members not only enforce statutes and regulations but provide education to device owners.
 Measurement inaccuracy can cause financial hardship to residents and businesses alike.

 The Commercial Vehicle Compliance (CVC) goal is to reduce the number of commercial motor vehicle related crashes and fatalities in Alaska.
 A transportation system that is safe, reliable, and efficient provides a foundation for economic prosperity.
 Cargo carrying commercial motor vehicles (CMVs) deliver everything from food, fuel, and clothing to automobiles and mined ore.
 Passenger carrying CMVs (motor coaches) provide passenger services throughout the State, vital to the tourism industry.
 CVC efforts in the coming year include: educational training to carriers and drivers, size and weight enforcement, removing unsafe CMVs and unqualified drivers from the road.
-The Permits Office analyzes routes and conducts load calculations to ensure safe routes that preserve State infrastructure when movements require oversize and overweight permits.
+The Permits Office analyzes routes and conducts load calculations to ensure safe routes that preserve State infractructure when movements require averaging and averaging the presidents are effect to great the preserve to the commercial motor vehicles (CMVs) deliver everything from food, fuel, and clothing to automobiles and mined ore.
+Passenger carrying CMVs (motor coaches) provide passenger services throughout the State, vital to the tourism industry.

+infrastructure when movements require oversize and overweight permits.
 In an effort to protect State roads, weight restrictions are used to decrease the deterioration of the transportation system.